creativewave/markdown-api/README.md

 Markdown API is a JavaScript command line interface to build and manage (JSON) API endpoints using JavaScript and Markdown files to describe resource contents.

-It provides a "developer experience" in content management using an advanced editor and/or the command line interface, as an alternative to the "CMS experience" bound to heavy software dependencies (PHP, Ruby, MySQL, MongoDB, ...).
+It provides a *developer experience* in content management using an advanced editor and/or the command line interface, as an alternative to the *CMS experience* using the browser and a WYSIWYG editor, and bound to multiple dependencies like PHP or Ruby, MySQL or MongoDB, etc...

 It also provides:

 - [x] endpoints for resources lists (indexes)
 - [x] a low level JavaScript API to create, read, update, and delete endpoints (headless CMS)